jiayingl7119/Sep10-Freedom-Project/blog/entry05.md

   </body>
 </html>
 ```
 In which, the user could copy these lines of code to make their own experience.
 Such as changing the color of the sphere to green or change the box's position to the left by 3.
+Or they could've changed the sky or platform color.
+In this code, you could also add weather.

 ## Skills